pocomane/MiSTer_Batch_Control/Readme.md

 Only the following systems are supported for now: ATARI2600, GAMEBOY, GBA, GENESIS, NES (cart and disk), SMS, SNES, TURBOGRAFX (and SGX).

-For other cores you can use the `CUSTOM` which can be configured by the following environment variables:
+For other cores you can use the special system "CUSTOM" which can be configured by the following environment variables:

 - `MBC_CUSTOM_SEQUENCE` is the key sequence needed to open the menu and select the last rom; it must be specified in the same format of the `raw_seq`